-The communication with the FAG SmartCheck device has been tested on a device with the following parameters:
+The communication with the FAG SmartCheck device has been tested on a several devices with the following parameters:

 The protocol for communication with the FAG SmartCheck vibrometer is implemented as a Java server event in D2000.

-- liveCharacteristicValue - querying "live" data from the device.
-These data are collected by device in real-time, such as vibration, temperature, voltage, load, and the rotational speed of the device (rotational speed requires connecting external sensor)
+- Based on configuration, the device is followed by querying "live" data from the device.
+These data are collected by device in real-time, such as vibration, temperature, voltage, load, and the rotational speed of the device (rotational speed requires connecting external sensor).